sinai-dev/OSLDocs/GettingStarted/CSharpGuide.md

 This is a brief summary of how to use the SideLoader directly from your own C# mod.

-## C# API

-See the [C# API](https://sinai-dev.github.io/_docfx/api/SideLoader.html) (work-in-progress) for proper documentation.
-This documentation can also be seen as hints in your IDE when you are using SideLoader's API.

 ## Adding the Reference

 1. <b>Install SideLoader</b> to the Outward/BepInEx/plugins folder.